 1. Safe-n-Sound Safekeeper II

-This is the re-branded Babylove Ezyswitch which was one of my most recommended 0-4 convertible seats due to the amazing price and availability.
+The Safekeeper II is the re-branded Babylove Ezyswitch which was one of my most recommended 0-4 convertible seats due to the amazing price and availability.
 They have made a few changes which, in my opinion, detract from the overall attractiveness of the seat.
 These include removing the cup holder and harness strap holders, as well as making access to the harness lever more difficult.
 However, it still cannot be beaten in terms of features and affordability.

-Although it has a steep learning curve for installation and use, the price and extended rear facing capabilities still make it one of my top suggestions for people on a budget.
+Although it has a steep learning curve for installation and use, the price and extended rear facing capabilities still make it one of my top suggestions for people on a budget. *Also available from Big W under the name Safe-n-Sound Premier for $219.

 Pro’s